Commercial legal expenses insurance – a snapshot

 The Insured ordered raw materials for manufacturing a product.
 However, the supplier delivered damaged materials, and contrary to the supply agreement, refused refunding the money or sending new materials.
 The Insured is provided with legal representation to pursue appropriate compensation from the supplier.

 The Insured business is renting an office space and receives an unjustified termination of their lease from the landlord (not in the terms of the rental contract) and wants clarity as to their rights and legal action available.
-The policy can provide the Insured with legal representation to safeguard their rights and entitlements under their current lease agreement.
+The policy can provide the Insured with legal consultation to safeguard their rights and entitlements under their current lease agreement.

 The Insured received delivery of faulty goods from a supplier, who takes legal action, as their invoice is refused payment.
 The policy provides legal representation to the Insured for defending the action taken by the supplier.